 The table above assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters' option to purchase additional shares is exercised in full, the number of shares of our common stock held by existing stockholders would be reduced to 69% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in the offering would be increased to 31% of the total number of shares of our common stock outstanding after this offering.

-The number of shares purchased from us by existing stockholders is based on 8,856,273 shares of our common stock outstanding as of June 30, 2019, after giving effect to the Holdco Reorganization described under the section titled "Corporate Reorganization," pursuant to which all of the issued and outstanding stock of Aprea Therapeutics AB will be exchanged for common stock, preferred stock or options, as applicable, of Aprea Therapeutics, Inc., and assuming the conversion of all outstanding shares of our convertible preferred stock, including the shares issued as part of the Holdco Reorganization, into an aggregate of 8,119,855 shares of our common stock immediately prior to the completion of this offering, and excludes:
+The number of shares purchased from us by existing stockholders is based on 14,209,865 shares of our common stock outstanding as of June 30, 2019 (including 2,807 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration Office on August 27, 2019), after giving effect to (i) the Holdco Reorganization described under the section titled "Corporate Reorganization," pursuant to which all of the issued and outstanding stock of Aprea Therapeutics AB was exchanged for common stock, preferred stock or options, as applicable, of Aprea Therapeutics, Inc., (ii) the 1 for 1.6045 split of our common stock which took place on September 26, 2019 and (iii) the conversion of all outstanding shares of our convertible preferred stock, including the shares issued as part of the Holdco Reorganization, into an aggregate of 13,028,292 shares of our common stock, immediately prior to the completion of this offering, and excludes:

-- 1,721,289 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2019, at a weighted average exercise price of \$2.66 per share; and - 338,827, and additional shares of our common stock that will become available for future issuance upon the effectiveness of the registration statement of which this prospectus is a part under our 2019 Stock Incentive Plan and our 2019 Employee Stock Purchase Plan, respectively.
+- 2,761,794 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2019, at a weighted average exercise price of \$1.66 per share; and - 2,488,206 shares of common stock reserved for issuance pursuant to future awards under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan, plus any future increases in the number of shares of common stock reserved for issuance under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year.